 Giant Schnauzers are not recommended for apartments or condos.
 They have high energy levels indoors and out, and are best suited to a home with a fenced yard where they can safely run off some of that energy.
 When they're not playing outdoors, Giant Schnauzers should be inside with their people, whom they will happily follow around the house.

 Giant Schnauzers require at least an hour of daily exercise.
 Plan on a couple of half-hour walks at a good clip or vigorous play.
-He can be a digger or chewer, so always give him something constructive to do instead.
+This dog can be a digger or chewer, so always give them something constructive to do instead.

-This is a breed that needs a job.
-Train him to do tricks or help you around the house if you want to forestall destructive behavior.
-He doesn't like to be bored, so avoid frequent repetition and turn training into a challenging game to get the best out of him.
+This breed needs a job.
+Train them to do tricks or help you around the house if you want to forestall destructive behavior.
+They don't like to be bored, so avoid frequent repetition and turn training into a challenging game to get the best out of them.

-Train him with firmness and consistency.
-He can be stubborn and you must be more stubborn.
+Train them with firmness and consistency.
+They can be stubborn, and you must be more stubborn.
 You must be able to provide leadership without resorting to physical force or harsh words.

 It's best if you work with a trainer who's familiar with and understands the breed.
-Your Giant Schnauzer will respond with enthusiasm to training techniques that are positive and keep him on his toes.
+Your Giant Schnauzer will respond with enthusiasm to training techniques that are positive and keep them on their toes.

 Recommended daily amount: 3 3/8 to 4 1/4 cups of a high-quality dog food daily, divided into two meals.

-Keep your Giant Schnauzer in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the eye test and the hands-on test.
+Keep your Giant Schnauzer in good shape by measuring their food and feeding them twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give him the eye test and the hands-on test.